An endline bilinear restriction estimate for paraboloids: Preliminaries

 To show \eqref{eq:L-2-sum}, using $\supp\,\wh{f}_\mu(\xi,s)\subset\{(\xi,s); |\xi-\mu|\ll \varrho^{-1},\;s\in[-10,10]\}$ for all $\mu$, we claim that for any fixed $C\ge 1$, one has

-for all $\xxx\in\vvv+C \mathcal{R}_1^{\varpi,\varrho}$ and all $(\vvv,\mu)\in\mathcal{ L}\times\varGamma$, where the implicit constant in $O(1)$ depends only on $C$ and $n$.
+for all $\xxx\in(\nu,k)+C \mathcal{R}_1^{\varpi,\varrho}$ and all $k\in\Z,\,(\vvv,\mu)\in\mathcal{ L}\times\varGamma$, where the implicit constant in $O(1)$ depends only on $C$ and $n$.

-Squaring both sides of \eqref{eq:max-plate} and integrating on $\vvv+ C\mathcal{R}_1^{\varpi,\varrho}$ then summing over $\vvv$ and using the finite-overlappedness, we obtain \eqref{eq:L-2-sum} by the $L^2-$boundedness of mutli-parameter maximal functions over all rectangles with sides parallel to axes (c.f.
-Chapter 2 of Stein \cite{SteinHA}) and then summing over $\mu$, using Plancherel and almost orthogonality in the frequency space.
+Squaring both sides of \eqref{eq:max-plate} and integrating on $(\nu,k)+ C\mathcal{R}_1^{\varpi,\varrho}$ then summing over $\vvv,k$, we obtain \eqref{eq:L-2-sum} by the $L^2-$boundedness of mutli-parameter maximal functions over all rectangles with sides parallel to axes (c.f.
+Chapter 2 of Stein \cite{SteinHA}) and then summing over $\mu$, by Plancherel and almost orthogonality in the frequency space.
+When changing orders in summing over $\vvv,\mu,k$, one needs to take advantagne of the fact that when $k$ is at a distance $\approx 2^{\gamma}\varpi^{-2}\varrho$ away from $\nu_{n+1}$, for some $\gamma\ge 1$, there is a factor $2^{-B\gamma }$ with $B\gg 1$ that ensures the convergence of the geometric series.
+Thus, on each dyadic level $2^\gamma$, one may classify $\nu_{n+1}$ into arithmetic progressions of length $\approx2^{\gamma}$ so that the essential finite overlappedness occurs on each class.
+The $\O(2^\gamma)-$loss is eaten by $2^{-B\gamma}$ with $B\gg 1$.

 It remains to show \eqref{eq:max-plate}, which is deduced by the same argument of \cite{TaoGFA} based on the uncertainty principle.
-We leave the proof to the appendix.\\
+We leave the proof to Appendix \ref{sec:max}.

 We next prove the Bessel type inequality \eqref{eq:bessel}.
 For any $\xi'\in\R^n$, define